 Once back at the dock, your goal is to get the boat out of the water as soon as possible!
-If there is open space on the float, immediately walk your boat around and pull it up on the float.
+If there is open space on the float, immediately walk your boat around and pull it up.
 Never leave a boat rigged or unattended on the windward side of the dock.
-Ensure that the boat and equipment are stowed properly and that the dockmaster is informed of any wear and tear or other damage that may have occurred or been discovered on the water.
+Ensure that the boat and equipment are stowed properly, and that the dockmaster is informed of any wear and tear or other damage that may have occurred or been discovered on the water.
+We derig from the bow moving aft.